01 May - 30 September

 It was given by the States of Holland to Antoon De Lalaing in 1535.
 It is a Renaissance stained glass window designed by none other than Pieter Coecke Van Aelst, master of Pieter Breughel the Elder.
 The light blue, the Bleu de Chartres, gives the impression of looking straight into the sky.

-Three tapestries hang in the south side choir.
-They are safe behind glass and protected from dust, humidity and sunlight.
-They represent the life of St. Elizabeth of Hungary, patron saint of the Countess Elisabeth.
+Three tapestries hang in the south choir, protected behind glass from dust, humidity and sunlight.
+They depict the life of St. Elizabeth of Hungary, patron saint of Countess Elisabeth.
+Others from the same series hang in the north choir.
+Created in the 16th century for Counts Antoon de Lalaing and Elisabeth van Culemborg, they were intended to adorn the newly built church of St. Catherine.

 In the chapel of the Holy Blood is the reliquary of the Holy Blood.
 In its centre is a small oval glass in front of a tiny piece of the blood painting.
 The real fabric is safe in the sacristy vault, in the dark and protected from moisture.
 The reliquary containing the painting is only displayed during Holy Week, as well as from the first to the second Sunday after Pentecost.
 At these times, it is also part of the processions.